Scared To Have A Baby Right Now? You Must Not Be Rich

 “[It was] intubating patients, putting them on ventilators, then coming home, disrobing in my garage, and jumping in the shower immediately hoping that I’m not going to bring something home to my husband,” Yannetsos recalled.
 “I remember having conversations with kids being like, ‘Your mom is really sick and we're going to put her on a ventilator,’ and them asking me, ‘Is she going to die?’
 And here I am, trying to become a mother and taking care of mothers who were being taken away from their kids.
 It was really tough.”

-Finally, the treatments have been a struggle, too: She still has major student loans to pay off from medical school and has never had a job that provides insurance to cover fertility treatments — so she has had to diligently save in her flex-spending account and occasionally max out credit cards.
+Finally, paying for the treatments has been a struggle, too: She still has major student loans to pay off from medical school and has never had a job that provides insurance to cover fertility treatments — so she has had to diligently save in her flex-spending account and occasionally max out credit cards.

 Just as Yannetsos was about to attempt another round of IVF in November, the second wave of COVID hit and her emergency room filled up again.
-Soon after, Yannetsos tested positive for COVID the day before her egg transfer.
+Soon after, Yannetsos tested positive for COVID the day before an egg transfer.
 “I got the result back and it was positive.
 I hysterically started crying.
 I mean, like absolutely ugly-cried because I was anticipating this so much, this hope that something good will happen.
 It was crushing,” she said.
-Yannetsos ended up recovering after two weeks of moderate illness, and subsequently getting vaccinated.
-She was then able to undergo her most recent round of IVF, which was unsuccessful.
+Yannetsos ended up recovering after about two weeks of moderate illness, and subsequently getting vaccinated.
+She was then able to undergo her most recent and third round of IVF, which was again unsuccessful.
 This spring, she plans to try again despite the setbacks.

 Advertisement

 The “pregnancy privilege” divide is only one way in which the pandemic has made the lives of parents and pregnant people more difficult and even more unequal.
-Pregnancy discrimination is widespread, maternal mortality rates are some of the highest in the developed world, childcare costs are high, and the U.S. is still the richest country in the world with no mandatory paid parental leave.
-At the same time, women do a disproportionate amount of childcare and other unpaid domestic labor, which has contributed to why so many women have left their jobs during the pandemic.
+Pregnancy discrimination is widespread, maternal mortality rates — particularly among Black women — are some of the highest in the developed world, childcare costs are high, and the U.S. is still the richest country in the world with no mandatory paid parental leave.
+At the same time, women do a disproportionate amount of childcare and other unpaid domestic labor, which is a major reason so many women have voluntarily left their jobs during the pandemic.
 One in four women is considering either downshifting her career or leaving the workforce because of COVID-19, according to a survey by Lean In and McKinsey.

 So while there has been a lot of alarmist talk of how low birth rates are terrible for society, the real crisis is that this pandemic has further eroded our social safety net and created an even bigger economic and class divide.
-Why should people have more children when our government hasn’t prioritized policies that benefit parents and children for ages?
+Why should people have more children when, for ages, our government hasn’t prioritized policies that benefit parents and children?
 As Moira Donegan recently wrote in The Guardian, “Pro-natalism arguments such as these are never entirely devoid of sentimentality about family life, and they tend to make assumptions about women’s roles and responsibilities that are grounded in regressive, sexist and simple-minded ideas.”

 Schwandt said that a lower birth rate is, indeed, not as disastrous a thing as some would suggest.
 “Everyone's screaming about, ‘Oh God, fertility is going down.
 That's so bad,’” he said.
 “No, that's not bad.
-People always want to make a bad story out of everything because that is what sells, that's what gets your headlines.
-In the really long run, we have to keep in mind that exponential population growth is one of the biggest dangers for the planet, in terms of the depletion of resources, extinction of species, civil conflict — all those things happen if we have continuous population explosion.”
+People always want to make a bad story out of everything because that is what sells, that's what gets your headlines.”

-Schwandt has a point — overpopulation is thought to be a big contributor to climate change, among other catastrophes.
 And yet, looking at the current baby bust in a holistic way means losing sight of the individual toll the pandemic is taking on those who just want to build their family, something which Schwandt notes is unequivocally bad.
 Because while I feel both relieved and fortunate to be in a position to have a baby right now, I’m also acutely aware that everyone who wants to have children should feel secure in their decision to do so — without having to worry that it will bankrupt them.

 Advertisement